dnmfarrell/berrybrew/doc/Berrybrew API.md

          argument:   label
          value:      Name of a message label

 Prints the relevant message to `STDERR` as opposed to `STDOUT`.

+## Struct StrawberryPerl

+This struct represents all information and facets of an individual Strawberry Perl instance.

+Its source file is `src/perlinstance.cs` and its namespace is `BerryBrew.PerlInstance`.

 &copy; 2016-2021 by Steve Bertrand